distal-shores/unrealcity/_bands/aversions.md

 img: aversions
 ---

-Punk trio Aversions gained attention on Bandcamp's homepage with their last two releases, 2022's Sharp Left Turns and 2023's You Wanted the Bike.
+Punk trio Aversions gained attention on Bandcamp's homepage with their last two releases, 2022's <span style="font-style:italic">Sharp Left Turns</span> and 2023's <span style="font-style:italic">You Wanted the Bike</span>.
 On record, their songs combine ambiance, deadpan vocals, and intense riffs, striking a balance between the bleakness of post-punk and the raw energy of post-hardcore.
 On stage, they channel this powerful mix with a sense of urgency and fierce intensity.